eetu-h/playlist-trivia/README.md

 # playlist-trivia

 Playlist-trivia in a nutshell: Create a Spotify playlist and link questions and answers to each song.
 The combination of songs, questions, and answers forms a music quiz.
-These quizzes are available on a public portal where peoples can search, play, and rate them.
+These quizzes are available on a public portal where people can search, play, and rate them.

 Playlist-trivia also includes a webpage or app that lets you play the quiz.
 It acts as a Spotify controller, allowing you to manage the quiz, play songs in the background without revealing their titles, and even play alone.